swaptacular/swpt-k8s-config/README.md

-# Swaptacular GitOps repo for deploying in Kubernetes clusters
+# Swaptacular GitOps repo for deploying to Kubernetes clusters

-**Note:** When deploying in KinD (Kubernetes in Docker), you may use the `kind-cluster.yaml` configuration file.
-Also, you may need to
+**Note:** When deploying to a KinD (Kubernetes in Docker) cluster, you may use the `kind-cluster.yaml` configuration file.
+Also, you may need to execute:
-execute:

 ``` console
 $ sudo sysctl fs.inotify.max_user_instances=8192